-Being proactive is critical to home safety and the people living in the home.
+Being proactive is critical to home safety.
 Making the changes needed now rather than waiting until after an accident occurs will help protect everyone from these dangers.

 Brand names appearing in this publication are for product identification purposes only.
 No endorsement is intended, nor is criticism implied of similar products not mentioned.